 - Once the popsicles are out of the mold, place them in plastic baggies and store in the freezer until ready to serve.

-- Serve over ice to prevent popsicles from melting.
+- Serve over ice to prevent pops from melting.

 Popsicles are fun to experiment with, so have fun dreaming up new and delicious variations!
 The sky is the limit as far as flavors are concerned.
 Try these fun add-ins: